-Professor Tim Entwisle is a highly respected scientist, scientific communicator and botanic gardens director.
-He took up the role of Director and Chief Executive of Royal Botanic Gardens Victoria in March 2013, following two years in a senior role at Royal Botanic Gardens Kew, and eight years as Executive Director of the Royal Botanic Gardens and Domain Trust in Sydney.
+Tim is a highly respected author, broadcaster, botanist and garden expert, who has held senior roles in three of the world’s leading botanic gardens.
+From 2013 to 2023 Tim was Director and Chief Executive of Royal Botanic Gardens Victoria, following two years in an executive role with responsibilities for over half of Royal Botanic Gardens Kew (London), and eight as Executive Director of the Royal Botanic Gardens and Domain Trust in Sydney.
 Tim is an Honorary Professorial Fellow in the School of Botany at The University of Melbourne and has been a Visiting Professor in the School of Biological and Biomedical Science, Durham University.
-He is an expert in freshwater algae (a genus, family and order of algae were named after him in 2014) but has a broad interest in all plants and related life forms – for example, he edited and wrote for the 4-volume Flora of Victoria.
-In 2014 Tim published Sprinter and Sprummer: Australia’s Changing Seasons, challenging the use of the traditional four seasons in Australia.
+During his 30 years or so working in botanic gardens, Tim has travelled throughout the world visiting botanic and other gardens on all continents; since 2016, he has been President of the International Association of Botanic Gardens.

 Tim also has an interest in indie music, literature, kayaking and anything to do with Dr Samuel Johnson.

-Learn more about bushland biodiversity in Tim’s video – Biodiversity and the Seasons (YouTube – 3:02)
+- Learn more about bushland biodiversity in Tim’s video – Biodiversity and the Seasons (YouTube – 3:02)

-Hear Tim talk about managing heritage trees in Sydney – Trees – Natural and Cultural Values (Youtube – 31:13)
+- Hear Tim talk about managing heritage trees in Sydney – Trees – Natural and Cultural Values (Youtube – 31:13)

-Tim explains why we need plants to live and to enjoy life – Curing Plant Blindness and Illiteracy (Youtube – 60:00)
+- Tim explains why we need plants to live and to enjoy life – Curing Plant Blindness and Illiteracy (Youtube – 60:00)